evseevdan/voronoi/README.md

     Create a graph, centred at 'centre' with generators at the specified points.
     PARAMETERS:
         centre: pair of coordinates in the form '(latitude, longitude)' in decimal.
-        radius: radius of the final graph in metres.
+        radius: width of the final graph in metres.
         generatorList: list of generator coordinates in the form [ [lat, long], [lat, long], ... ]
     RETURNS:
         generators: list of generator points' node IDs.